Almazn1k/DiepIoTurrets/README.md

 7. Now all turrets made from deep iron.

 ATTENTION!
 There's last beta version of "DiepioTurrets" modification.
-Now you will see a Pre-release of modification, and very soon a release 1.0!
+Now you will see a Pre-release of modification, and very "soon" a release 1.0!